Skatteetaten/vagrant-hashistack-template/README.md

 - Building a docker image
 - Creating a nomad job that uses this image
-- Expanding nomad job so that it uses vault
 - Creating the terraform module
-- making the nomad job more dynamic
+- Making the nomad job more dynamic

 ### Vagrant box vs your local machine
 It's important to note that your local machine, and the running vagrant box (from now on called virtual machine) are two completely separate entitites.
 In our case Consul, Nomad, and Vault have all been forwarded so they are also avaialble at localhost, in addition to the virtual machine's IP (see below).
 MinIO has not been forwarded, and is only available at 10.0.3.10.
 Lastly, the virtual machine and local machine share the folder where the `Vagrantfile` lies, and will be mapped to `/vagrant` inside the virtual machine.

+TODO: generate PNG
 ```mermaid
 graph TD
   subgraph local machine